-2.4.
+2.5.
 Economic Indicators

 The economic state of Port St Johns Local Municipality is put in perspective by comparing it on a spatial level with its neighbouring locals, O.R.
 Tambo District Municipality, Eastern Cape Province and South Africa.
 The Port St Johns Local Municipality does not function in isolation from O.R.
-Tambo, Eastern Cape Province, South Africa and the world and now,
+Tambo, Eastern Cape Province, South Africa and the world and now, more than ever, it is crucial to have reliable information on its economy for effective planning.
+Information is needed that will empower the municipality to plan and implement policies that will encourage the social development and economic growth of the people and industries in the municipality respectively.
+For the credibility thereof of the information provided on this section, it is crucial that statistical data be sourced from credible sources such as statistics SA, Sector departments and agencies which have reliable economic data relevant to inform decision-making, promote research and analysis and policy development, underpinned in business intelligence.
+Ensuring continuous improvement of economic analysis that is underpinned by the factors of compliance with regulations, standard Risk management and continuous improvement.

-2.4.1.
+2.5.1.
 Gross Domestic Product